 Building security is an important concern for Dance students, faculty and staff.
 Valuables, backpacks, clothing and jewelry, iPods/MP3 players, cell phones, books, etc. are all subject to theft.
-Keep valuables within eyesight, store them in the lockers, or keep them locked in the graduate student offices at the Geddes Building.
+Keep valuables within eyesight, store them in the lockers, or keep them locked in the lockers in the grad touchdown area of the building.
 It is also unsafe to be in the Dance Building alone in the evening and on weekends.
-The Department of Public Safety (DPS) should be called (734-763-1131) in every case of theft or suspicious activity in the building.
+The Division of Public Safety & Security (DPSS) should be called (734-763-1131) in every case of theft or suspicious activity in the building.

-For added security, the Department of Dance has a card reader system located at the main entrance to the Dance Building.
+For added security, the Department of Dance has a card reader system located at the main and side entrances to the Dance Building.
 This means that unless the door is unlocked during regular class times (Mon.-Fri.) the building can be accessed only by using a MCard.
 The locking schedule for the card reader may vary throughout the year, so be sure to check with the Department Administrator for details.
-Additionally, there are several punch code locks throughout the Dance Building.
-This is typically a three-digit code that changes each term.
-Do not share this code with anyone outside the Department nor prop open a code-locked door to bypass this security measure.